philzook58/nand2coq/verilog/README.md

 # Verilog Implementation

-Fair warning: I believe where I left this off, the computer is not near correct.
+Fair warning: I believe where I left this off, the computer is not remotely near correct.
 In particular I still need to implement a fetch-execute clock division at least.

 Description of files: